 Type 82 Command – Get CMU Configuration

 The ATC shall request the serial memory key programming using this message and validate that the CMU permissive program settings are equal or less permissive than the ATC controller unit programming, and that the HDSP configuration programming is consistent with Output Functionality model 2218 assignment.
 If these checks are not validated, then the ATC shall issue a Type 62 frame with the L bit set causing a LFSA in the CMU.
-This check shall be performed at initialization and when the Type 209 or Type 195 Control Status 2, Configuration Change bit is set to 1.
+This check shall be performed at initialization and when the Type 195, Type 209 or Type 211 Control Status 2, Configuration Change bit is set to 1.

 Table 60: CMU Type 82 Command